New York fund manager arrested on Ponzi scheme charges

 Federal prosecutors charged Jason Konior, 39, with defrauding investors by promising to match their investments in his fund, Absolute Fund LP, many times over.

-Prosecutors said he used $2 million of the money he collected from three hedge funds to pay his own expenses and to cover redemption requests from prior investors, according to the criminal complaint dated February 7.
+Prosecutors said he used $2 million of the money he collected from three hedge funds to pay his own expenses and cover redemption requests from prior investors, according to the criminal complaint dated Feb.
+7.

-Konior’s lawyer Douglas Jensen of the law firm Park & Jensen LLP had no comment on the case when contacted by Reuters.
+A lawyer who has previously represented Konior did not immediately respond to requests by phone and email for comment.

 Konior advertised that his fund provided trading leverage to new and emerging hedge funds, according to prosecutors.
 He said he would match the hedge funds’ investment by up to nine times and put the money into brokerage accounts that investors could use to trade securities, the complaint said.